nathancarter/weblurch/doc/plan.md

 ## Arrows among groups

-Update the way groups are drawn as follows.
- * Complete the implementation of `group.type.connections` by adding labels to the arrows by using the tags.
-Note that `group.type.connections` is free to translate the tags as part of its computation, so that their internal and external representations need not be the same.

 Create a nice UI for introducing arrows.
 It will not be enabled by default, but can be added by any LA.
  * Provide a function that installs the arrow-creating UI.
 This can begin